MohammadJRanjbar/MohammadJRanjbar.github.io/_pages/cv.md

 Education
 ======
+* Master of Science in Computer Engineering, University of Tehran(AUT), 2022-Present
 * Bachelor of Science in Electrical Engineering, Amirkabir University of Technology(AUT) – Tehran Polytechnic, 2016-2021
   *  Thesis Title: Facial Expression Recognition